sikt-no/graphitron/README.md

   name: String
 }
 ```

+If a table type contains other types that do not set their own tables, the previous table type is used instead.
+This also applies to enum types.

 #### reference directive
 There are, of course, many cases where the connection between two tables is more complex.